This article is part of the World Economic Forum's Geostrategy platform

 · Australia was the world’s sixth largest arms importer in 2013–17.

-Trends in International Arms Trends, 2017, Pieter D Wezeman, Aude Fleurant, Alexandra Kuimova, Nan Tian, and Siemon T Wezeman
+Trends in International Arms Transfers, 2017, Pieter D Wezeman, Aude Fleurant, Alexandra Kuimova, Nan Tian, and Siemon T Wezeman

 The free-to-access SIPRI Arms Transfers Database now includes data on arms transfers in 2017 and updated information for 1950–2016.